Acne: Causes, Types & Why Antibiotics Are Failing — The 2026 Clinical Guide

 The 2026 Treatment Landscape — Honest Assessment

-In 2026, three OTC ingredients have emerged as strong adjuncts: niacinamide (anti-inflammatory + sebum regulation, strong evidence), azelaic acid (antimicrobial + PIH correction, particularly effective for darker skin tones), and hypochlorous acid (kills C. acnes without resistance risk or irritation — search volume up 82% year-over-year).
-None of these address Driver 04 — systemic inflammation — but they are well-tolerated adjuncts for mild-moderate acne that can complement a comprehensive protocol.
+Three over-the-counter ingredients have emerged as strong adjuncts: niacinamide (anti-inflammatory and sebum regulation, good evidence), azelaic acid (antimicrobial and PIH correction, particularly useful for darker skin tones), and hypochlorous acid (acts on C. acnes without resistance risk or significant irritation).
+None of these address Driver 04, but all are well-tolerated adjuncts for mild-to-moderate acne.

 | Treatment | Drivers addressed | Evidence | Limitations |